 Fire ants are an invasive species that are spreading throughout the United States.
 They first arrived in Alabama during the 1930s.
 They caught a ride on boats from South America.
 They spread quickly and are quite an aggressive species.
-It is important to be able to identify the ants so that you can choose the right treatment for them.
+It’s important to be able to identify the type of ants you have before you can determine the right treatment for killing them.

 Fire ants are black and red in color.
 The worker ants have mandibles that they can use to bite victims.
 There is also a stinger on the abdomen.
 They have three clearly segmented.
 The fire ants are between to 2 mm to 6 mm in size, which is about a fifth of an inch in length.
 The fire ants also have large eyes and segmented antennae.
 There are three teeth on the front of the head.

 Fire Ant Mounds